fbpx

 Wool Decomposes in Soil

-Wool decomposes in soil within 3–6 months, releasing nutrients like nitrogen and sulfur back into the soil
+Wool quickly decomposes in soil and releases nutrients like nitrogen and sulfur back into the soil.

 Engineered by Nature, Backed by Science.